 A person who hoards raises the odds that he or she will be exposed to rodent droppings.
 The heightened exposure to rodent droppings similarly raises the chances that a person who hoards will be infected with a disease, including hantavirus.

-What is the Hantavirus?
+What Is Hantavirus?

-Hantavirus is classified as what medically is known as a RNA virus, according to the Mayo Clinic.
+Hantavirus is classified as what medically is known as an RNA virus, according to the Mayo Clinic.
 The virus is named for the first major outbreak, which occurred in the Hantan River area in South Korea.

 The hantavirus is carried in rodents particularly the Deer Mouse.
 The Deer Mouse is present across the United States.
 Although rodents carry the hantavirus, they do not become infected by it.